hiulit/RetroPie-Godot-Engine-Emulator/README.md

-# RetroPie Godot Engine Emulator
+# RetroPie Godot Game Engine "Emulator"

-Godot "emulator" for RetroPie
+A Godot "emulator" for RetroPie